minprog/webapps/info/10 Syllabus.md

 ## Deadlines

 You must fully complete the projects, each before the deadline listed below, to be eligible for a satisfactory grade, unless granted an exception in writing by the course's heads.
 Also, no immediate retakes are possible for any part of the course.
-You may re-take the course as a whole in a later semester.

 |           | date                    |
 | --------- | ----------------------- |